Community Based Initiatives

 The South Florida USAO, through the LECC and staff, hosts annual regional Law Enforcement Coordination Meetings.
 The four regions include: (1) Miami-Dade and Monroe Counties; (2) Broward County; (3) Palm Beach County; and (4) St. Lucie, Martin, Highlands, Indian River and Okeechobee Counties.
 At these meetings, law enforcement from approximately 100 federal, state, and local agencies work together to develop effective crime fighting and prevention strategies and to share information and intelligence.
 These meetings help forge inter-jurisdictional partnerships, which are essential to effectively combat crime and make our communities safer.

 In addition, the LECC and staff conducting weekly free food distributions for citizens in many South Florida communities.

 Project Safe Neighborhoods

-In 2003, President Bush's State of the Union Address identified the challenge of ex-offender reentry.
+In 2003, one issue noted in that year’s State of the Union address, was the challenge of offender reentry.
 At that time, it was estimated that close to 600,000 persons would be released each year from state and federal prisons for return to our communities.
 The challenge was, and is, to afford them successful avenues for reentry that will protect our communities from the consequences of their return to a life of crime.